Genetic code: Inference

 Variant genetic codes used by an organism can be inferred by identifying highly conserved genes encoded in that genome, and comparing its codon usage to the amino acids in homologous proteins of other organisms.
 For example, the program FACIL infers a genetic code by searching which amino acids in homologous protein domains are most often aligned to every codon.
 The resulting amino acid (or stop codon) probabilities for each codon are displayed in a genetic code logo.

 As of January 2022, the most complete survey of genetic codes is done by Shulgina and Eddy, who screened 250,000 prokaryotic genomes using their Codetta tool.
 This tool uses a similar approach to FACIL with a larger Pfam database.
-Despite the NCBI already providing 33 translation tables, the authors were able to find new 5 genetic code variations (corroborated by tRNA mutations) and correct several misattributions.
+Despite the NCBI already providing 27 translation tables, the authors were able to find new 5 genetic code variations (corroborated by tRNA mutations) and correct several misattributions.
+Codetta was later used to analyze genetic code change in ciliates.

 Origin

-The genetic code is a key part of the history of life, according to one version of which self-replicating RNA molecules preceded life as we know it.
-This is the RNA world hypothesis.
-Under this hypothesis, any model for the emergence of the genetic code is intimately related to a model of the transfer from ribozymes (RNA enzymes) to proteins as the principal enzymes in cells.
-In line with the RNA world hypothesis, transfer RNA molecules appear to have evolved before modern aminoacyl-tRNA synthetases, so the latter cannot be part of the explanation of its patterns.